localstack/docs/content/en/getting-started/faq.md

 ### How does LocalStack Pro handle security patches and bug fixes?

-Emergency vulnerabilities are treated with the highest priority and fixed on the same business day.
-The cloud provider (AWS) manages and maintains most of the infrastructure.
-All infrastructure configuration is fully encoded as code scripts (Infrastructure-as-Code) and can quickly be recreated in an emergency.
+We take security seriously and respond to any emergency vulnerabilities as soon as possible.
+Our cloud provider (AWS) handles most of the infrastructure maintenance for us.
+We also use Infrastructure-as-Code scripts to ensure that our infrastructure configuration is consistent and recoverable in case of a disaster.

 ### Does LocalStack have a security program that scans the containers for security issues?